 iOS 10 has increased the continuity between Apple devices, giving you the ability to transfer documents and tasks from your Mac, to your iPad, as well as letting you project images and videos from your phone to your Apple TV.
 All your Apple devices are synced, allowing you to access all your documents on whichever device you have with you at the moment.
 This feature isn’t just for iPhone though, it’s also part of a general push that Apple is making on all of its devices.

 Siri is now integrated with other apps, allowing you to ask Siri to order you a car or even send money via an app to someone else.
 A few companies that have already taken advantage of this third party app integration are:

 - Map My Run

-While these are some of the big names there is a good list available here of other apps taking advantage of this integration.
+While these are some of the big names here is a good list of other apps that work with siri and are taking advantage of this integration.